Charles A. Messenger: Later Performances in Sydney

 His principal performances in Sydney were in a waterman's skiff race at the national regatta where he rowed third to Power (15 lbs) and Harry Pearce (55 lbs).
-In the third division of the Walker Whiskey race, he finished third to Michael Rush (rower) and R. Edwards.
-At the Grafton 1881 regatta, he started in the outrigger race against Rush and Elias C. Laycock, and was badly beaten.
+In the third division of the Walker Whiskey race, he finished third to Michael Rush and R. Edwards.
+At the Grafton 1881 regatta, he started in the outrigger race against Rush and Elias Laycock, and was badly beaten.